About us

 Part 2

 The summer of 2018 I learned from a study that Florida ranks almost last in the country for the want of 'fresh, local and organic' produce.
-That explained why most of my customers were only coming to the farm every now and then.

 Armed with that knowledge, I upped my game on growing Microgreens and began offering them to local chefs, some of who I also grow veggies for.